github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 ### Repository collaborators

 We now allow you to add collaborators to organization-owned repositories, just like we always have for user-owned repositories.

+The collaborator APIs now support organization-owned repositories:

-This means the [Add user as a collaborator][add-collab] API now works for organization-owned repositories.
+- The [Add user as a collaborator][add-collab] API works for organization-owned repositories.
 We've even added a `permission` parameter to it (currently valid for organization-owned repositories only), so that you can specify what level of access the collaborator should have on the repository.

-We've also added a `permissions` attribute to the responses for the [List collaborators][list-collabs] API, so that you can tell what permissions each collaborator has on your organization's repositories.
+- In the [List collaborators][list-collabs] API, the response includes a `permissions` attribute, so that you can tell what permissions each collaborator has on your organization's repositories.

 ## Preview period